yunqiic/docker-apprtc/README.md

 ### nginx.conf in nginx-conf dir
 * change the server_name to your domain
 * You can the ssl_certificate config if you like, but you should make sure that you have the file.
 You can check the file path in docker-compose.yml
+* The path in nginx.conf should be the container path, not the host path.

 ```
 ssl_certificate /cert/fullchain.pem;